-The 1995 amendments required the Commission to establish a temporary number portability solution before January 1, 1996.
-Section 364.16(4), Florida Statutes, required the parties, under the direction of the Commission, to set up a number portability standards group by no later than September 1, 1995.
+the direction of the Commission, to set up a number portability standards group by no later than September 1, 1995.
 The standards group was to direct the investigation and development of appropriate parameters, costs, and standards for number portability, temporary as well as permanent.
-The standards group met several times in the initial review of temporary number DOCUMENT NUMBER-DATE portability.
-Since the Commission was required to ensure the implementation of a temporary number portability solution by January 1, 1996, an expedited hearing schedule was established in the event the parties could not negotiate a mechanism by the statutory deadline.